 Blue Star Museums offer free admission to active-duty military personnel and their families from Memorial Day to Labor Day.
 Click HERE for more information.

-Celebrate Your Museum Day
+Museum Day Live

 The 2008 State Legislature enacted a bill creating a Certified Utah Museum designation.
 Museums must be certified to be eligible for Arts & Museum grants.
-Certified Utah Museums pay a reduced $65 rate for their annual Charitable Solicitations Permit.
+Certified Utah Museums pay a reduced $65 fee for their annual Charitable Solicitations Permit.

 Certificate of Museum Practice